Ask the Next Question: stories + images inspired by Theodore Sturgeon - Glenn Dixon

 But the ocean?
 That riddle would have to wait for later.

 GLENN DIXON’s journalism has appeared in outlets including The Washington Post, Washington City Paper, Washingtonian, The New York Times Magazine, CityLab, Smithsonian.com, The New Republic, Pacific Standard, Artforum, and Harvard Design Magazine.
 He divides his time between Maryland, Florida, and North Carolina.
-He has been a museum publicist, a Los Alamos collaborator, a survey researcher, a liner note editor, and an art critic.
-He dropped out of physics grad school and casino dealer school.
+He has been a museum publicist, a Los Alamos collaborator, a survey researcher, a liner note editor, and an alt-weekly arts editor.
+He dropped out of physics grad school and casino dealer school, and once attempted to become an actuary.
 This is his first work of fiction.